How to get Apple’s iOS 11 beta on your iPhone

 There are two different paths available to you if you want to download and install the iOS 11 beta.
 We’re going to guide you through your options with some easy-to-follow instructions.
 One thing to keep in mind is that it will have issues — a lot of your favorite apps and games may not work properly and you are going to find bugs.
 After all, the whole point of beta is to find problems and resolve them before the public release.
 Just be aware that installing it on your main iPhone, which you rely on day-to-day, might not be a good idea.

 The first thing to check is that your device is capable of running iOS 11.
-We expect the list of supported devices to include:
+Apple said iOS 11 will only run on 64 bit devices, meaning 34 bit devices and apps will stop working.
+Here’s what’s supported:

 - iPhone 5s, iPhone 6, iPhone 6 Plus, iPhone 6s, iPhone 6s Plus, iPhone SE, iPhone 7, iPhone 7 Plus